rrwick/Porechop/README.md

 Porechop also supports demultiplexing of Nanopore reads that were barcoded with the [Native Barcoding Kit](https://store.nanoporetech.com/native-barcoding-kit-1d.html), [PCR Barcoding Kit](https://store.nanoporetech.com/pcr-barcoding-kit-96.html) or [Rapid Barcoding Kit](https://store.nanoporetech.com/rapid-barcoding-sequencing-kit.html).

+### Oct 2018 update: Porechop is officially unsupported

+While I'm happy Porechop has so many users, it has always been a bit klugey and a pain to maintain.
+I don't have the time to give it the attention it deserves, so I'm going to now officially declare Porechop as abandonware (though the unanswered [issues](https://github.com/rrwick/Porechop/issues) and [pull requests](https://github.com/rrwick/Porechop/pulls) reveal that it already has been for some time).
+I've added a [known issues](#known-issues) section to the README to outline what I think is wrong with Porechop and how a reimplementation should look.
+I may someday (no promises though :stuck_out_tongue:) try to rewrite it from a blank canvas to address its faults.

 # Table of contents